-Patients who present with invasive colon cancer appropriate for resection require a complete staging workup, including pathologic tissue review, total colonoscopy, CBC, chemistry profile, carcinoembryonic antigen (CEA) determination, and baseline CT scans of the chest, abdomen, and pelvis.179 CT should be with IV and oral contrast.
+Patients who present with invasive colon cancer appropriate for resection require a complete staging workup, including pathologic tissue review, total colonoscopy, CBC, chemistry profile, carcinoembryonic antigen (CEA) determination, and baseline CT scans of the chest, abdomen, and pelvis.
+197 CT should be with IV and oral contrast.
 If the CT of the abdomen and pelvis is inadequate or if CT with IV contrast is contraindicated, an abdominal/pelvic MRI with contrast plus a noncontrast chest CT should be considered.
+The chest CT can identify lung metastases, which occur in approximately 4% to 9% of patients with colon and rectal cancer.
+198-200 One series of 378 patients found that resection of pulmonary metastases resulted in 3-year recurrence-free survival of 28% and 3-year OS of 78%.
+201

-The consensus of the panel is that a PET/CT scan is not routinely indicated at baseline for preoperative workup.
+The consensus of the panel is that a PET/CT scan is not indicated at baseline for preoperative workup.
 In fact, PET/CT scans are usually done without contrast and multiple slicing and do not obviate the need for a contrast-enhanced diagnostic CT scan.
 If, however, abnormalities are seen on CT or MRI scan that are considered suspicious but inconclusive for metastases, then a PET/CT scan may be considered to further delineate that abnormality, if this information will change management.
 A PET/CT scan is not indicated for assessing subcentimeter lesions, because these are routinely below the level of PET/CT detection.

 For resectable colon cancer that is causing overt obstruction, one-stage colectomy with en bloc removal of regional lymph nodes, resection with diversion, or diversion or stent (in selected cases) followed by colectomy are options.
 Stents are generally reserved for cases of distal lesions in which a stent can allow decompression of the proximal colon with later elective colostomy with primary anastomosis.
 A recent meta-analysis found that oncologic outcomes were similar for surgery and for stenting followed by elective surgery.
+Another meta-analysis of comparative studies compared colectomy to diversion followed by colectomy.
+Although 30-day mortality and morbidity were the same between the groups, the diversion group was less likely to have a permanent colostomy (OR, 0.22; 95% CI, 0.11-0.46).

-If the cancer is locally unresectable or the patient is medically inoperable, chemotherapy is recommended, possibly with the goal of converting the lesion to a resectable state.
+If the cancer is locally unresectable or the patient is medically inoperable, chemotherapy or chemoradiation is recommended, possibly with the goal of converting the lesion to a resectable state.